dcernst/dcernst.github.io/scholarship/academic-writing.md

 ## Book Chapters
   * D.C.
 Ernst and A. Hodge.
 Within \\(\epsilon\\) of Independence: An Attempt to Produce Independent Proof-Writers via IBL.
 Accepted as book chapter to *Beyond Lecture: Techniques to Improve Student Proof-Writing Across the Curriculum*, MAA Notes.
   * D.C.
 Ernst, A. Hodge, M. Jones, and S. Yoshinobu.
 The many faces of IBL.
-In *Handbook of Research on Pedagogical Practice in STEM Education*, E. Ostler (Ed.), 2015.
+In *STEM Education: An Overview of Contemporary Research, Trends, and Perspectives*, E. Ostler (Ed.), 2015.
 Elkhorn, NE.

 ## Conference Proceedings (Peer Reviewed)
   * B. Beaudrie, D.C.
 Ernst, and B. Boschmans.
 Redesigning an Algebra for Precalculus Course.
 In *Proceedings of World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education*, T. Bastiaens & G. Marks (Eds.), 2013.
 Chesapeake, VA: AACE. [[EdITLib](http://www.editlib.org/p/115001/)]